magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 String of CSS code which is added as a `<style>` tag in the Sandbox.

-## Shared Keys between Magic Apps and Magic Functions
+## Shared keys between Magic Apps and Magic Functions

 All of the remaining Magic App JSON keys are shared with Magic Functions, so we'll cover them together here: